aspectron/kaspa-mdbook/src/wallets/direct-node-rpc.md

 ## Subscribing for Event Notifications

+#### IMPORTANT

+_There are two type of subscriptions - **local subscription** to the RPC subsystem and **remote subscription** to the Kaspa node.
+If the RPC client disconnects and reconnects, your local subscription (event listener registration or Rust channel receiver handling) will remain intact, however, the remote subscription will be lost.
+You will have to resubscribe for notifications against the node._

+_The best way to handle this is to listen to RPC events such as `connect` and subscribe to node notifications from within this handler._

 ### WASM SDK

 For each instance of the `RpcClient`, you must register an event listener once, but you must subscribe for node notifications each time you connect to the node - on connection, you have to inform the node that you are interested in specific events so that the node can start posting these events to your `RpcClient` instance.